oneapi-src/oneDNN/doc/ukernel/operations/brgemm.md

 Because of hardware restrictions, the BRGeMM ukernel requires a specific data layout.
 For x86-64 architecture this layout applies to a B matrix.
-It is expressed through @ref dnnl::ukernel::pack_type which can be queried by
+It is expressed through #dnnl::ukernel::pack_type which can be queried by
-@ref dnnl::ukernel::brgemm::get_B_pack_type call.
+#dnnl::ukernel::brgemm::get_B_pack_type call.
 If the query returns
-@ref dnnl::ukernel::brgemm::pack_type::no_trans, then packing is not required.
+#dnnl::ukernel::brgemm::pack_type::no_trans, then packing is not required.
-Otherwise, the user is responsible for packing the data appropriately before calling @ref dnnl::ukernel::brgemm::execute, either with custom code, or by using a dedicated set of APIs: @ref dnnl::ukernel::transform::generate for generating a kernel of a transform routine and
+Otherwise, the user is responsible for packing the data appropriately before calling #dnnl::ukernel::brgemm::execute, either with custom code, or by using a dedicated set of APIs: #dnnl::ukernel::transform::generate for generating a kernel of a transform routine and
-@ref dnnl::ukernel::transform::execute to run the generated kernel.
+#dnnl::ukernel::transform::execute to run the generated kernel.

 ## Attributes